mhshahin/cool-service-go/README.md

 6. Utilize the `deploy.sh` script within the `deployment/opa` directory to deploy the OPA service.

 7. Finally, employ the `deploy.sh` script located in the `deployment/cool_service` directory to deploy and run the service on your cluster.

+You can consult the OpenAPI file located in the `route` directory for examples demonstrating how to utilize the APIs.